-To implement USEO 12898, USDOT relies on USDOT Order 5610.2C, which cancelled and superseded USDOT Order 5610.2B in May 2021.
+To implement USEO 12898, USDOT relies on USDOT Order 5610.2C, which canceled and superseded USDOT Order 5610.2B in May 2021.
 Order 5610.2C applies to actions undertaken by the USDOT operating administrations, including FRA.
-The USDOT Order affirms the importance of considering EJ principles as part of early planning activities in order to avoid disproportionately high and adverse effects.
+The USDOT Order affirms the importance of considering EJ principles as part of early planning activities to avoid disproportionately high and adverse effects.
 The order states that the USDOT will not carry out any programs, policies, or activities that will have a disproportionately high and adverse effect on minority populations or low-income populations unless "further mitigation measures or alternatives that would avoid or reduce the disproportionately high and adverse effect are not practicable."
-The order defines a "disproportionately high and adverse effect on minority [and/or] low-income populations, or that would be suffered by the minority population or low-income population, or non-low-income population.
+The order defines a "disproportionately high and adverse effect on minority [and/or] low-income populations" to mean an adverse effect that is predominantly borne by a minority population or a low-income population, or that would be suffered by the minority population or low-income population, and that is appreciably more severe or greater in magnitude than would be suffered by the nonminority population or non-low-income population.
 "Adverse effects" are defined in the order as "the totality of significant individual or combined negative environmental, human health effects of DOT programs, policies, and activities."